Ketoprofen Side Effects

 Applies to ketoprofen: oral capsule, oral capsule extended release, oral tablet, oral tablet enteric coated, oral tablet extended release

-Check with your doctor immediately if any of the following side effects occur while taking ketoprofen:More common
+You should check with your doctor immediately if any of these side effects occur when taking ketoprofen:More common

 - Abdominal pain